OfficeDev/Office-Add-in-samples/Excel-custom-functions/AzureFunction/README.md

     # this will build the add-in
     $ npm run build

-    # this will start the server on your desktop and launch your add-in on Excel
+    ```
+3. If you want to run the custom function add-in in Excel on Windows, use the following command to automatically start Excel and sideload the custom function add-in.
+    ```command&nbsp;line
     $ npm run start
+    ```

+    -- or --

-    # this will start the server.
-Then you can sideload the add-in to Excel online using the guidance at https://docs.microsoft.com/office/dev/add-ins/testing/sideload-office-add-ins-for-testing
+    If you want to run the custom function add-in in Excel on the web, use the following command to start the web server.
+Then you can sideload the add-in to Excel on the web using the guidance at https://docs.microsoft.com/office/dev/add-ins/testing/sideload-office-add-ins-for-testing
+    ```command&nbsp;line
     $ npm run start:web
     ```
 3. In Excel with the add-in loaded, try out the custom function by entering `=CONTOSO.ADD(1,2)` into a cell.
 The cell should call the custom function, which then calls the Azure function, and returns the result of 3.